Buckley School (New York City)

-Buckley School is an independent, K-9 day school for boys located on the Upper East Side of Manhattan in New York City, United States.
+Buckley School is a private, K–9 day school for boys located on the Upper East Side of Manhattan in New York City, United States.

-The school has three divisions: Lower School (K-3), Middle School (4-6) and Upper School (7-9), with a student body of approximately 370 pupils and 90 faculty and staff members.
-The head of school is Gregory J. O’Melia, the sixth head to be appointed since the school's founding in 1913.
+The school has three divisions: Lower School (K–3), Middle School (4–6) and Upper School (7–9), with a student body of approximately 370 pupils and 90 faculty and staff members.
+The head of school is Gregory J. O'Melia, the sixth head to be appointed since the school's founding in 1913.

 Buckley is a member of the National Association of Independent Schools, the New York State Association of Independent Schools and the International Boys' Schools Coalition (IBSC).
 Additionally, it is a charter member of the Manhattan Private Middle School League and the Metropolitan Private Middle School Track and Field Association.
-The school's motto is “Honor et Veritas” (Honor and Truth).
+The school's motto is "Honor et Veritas" (Honor and Truth).
 Its official seal is a shield.